manmorjim/nyc_taxi_trip/README.md

-# nyc_taxi_trip
+# Predicting tip amount from NYC taxi trips data
 A playground with Pandas &amp; Keras to predict the tip amount in NYC Taxi

-This project has an jupyter notebook
+This project has a jupyter notebook

 ## TODO
-upload the project with full dataset
+uploading the project with full dataset